afragen/git-updater/README.md

 * __tag__ - An alias for the committish attribute.
 * __updates__ - Displays available updates.

-When using the RESTful endpoints for updating themes or plugins, you need to specify at least the `key` attribute, as well as one of the attributes `plugin` or `theme`.
+When using the RESTful API endpoints for updating themes or plugins, you need to specify at least the `key` attribute, as well as one of the attributes `plugin`, `theme`, or `updates`.
 All other attributes are optional.

 ## Extended Naming